Code-Institute-Submissions/latinmix-fitness/README.md

 On the **Home** page:
 - At the top, full width hero image and inviting text.
 - Below the hero image, a small compeling "About Us" section.
 - Below the "About Us", there is the “Our classes” section.
 Four images spaced evenly on the page representing each style.
-2 side by side on tablet, 4 side by side on wider screens.
-  * On mobile and tablet, next to each image there are the dates the classes are available and the link to Class page.
-  * On web, text is invisible and on hover-over, the card flips showing the dates the classes are available and the link to Class page.
-  * The entire card is clickable to redirect to the Class page.
 - Below the “Our classes” section, there is the “Find your Plan” call to action.
 This will link to the Plans page.
 - Below "Find your Plan", a small gallery to reinforce business credibility.
 - The last section of the Home page is the “Where to find us”.
 This will be an embedded google maps with pinned address of facility.